-UK PonyCon is the longest running My Little Pony convention in the UK.
+UK PonyCon is the longest running My Little Pony convention in Europe.
 Founded in 2003 by Victoria Stapleton, her vision for PonyCon was to create a convention to celebrate My Little Pony and bring together fellow collectors from around the globe.
-Held every year since, it has welcomed thousands of fans over the years, and raised more than £21,000 for charity.
+Held every year since, it has welcomed thousands of fans over the years, and raised more than £31,000 for charity.

 |Year||Location||Theme||Attendance (Approx)||Amount Raised|

 |2018 (15)||TBA||Crystal Celebration|